libavg/libavg/sphinxdoc/ui.rst

             A node that is used only to determine if a click is over the button.
-Usually, this node is invisible. :py:attr:`activeAreaNode` is useful for small touch buttons, where the active area should be larger than the visible button to accout for touch inaccuracies.
+Usually, this node is invisible. :py:attr:`activeAreaNode` is useful for small touch buttons, where the active area should be larger than the visible button to account for touch inaccuracies.

+        :param bool fatFingerEnlarge:

+            If this parameter is set to :py:const:`True`, the button generates it's own internal :py:attr:`activeAreaNode` that is at least 20x20mm large.
+            :py:attr:`fatFingerEnlarge` is incompatible with a custom
+            :py:attr:`activeAreaNode`.

         Callbacks:

-            .. py:method:: pressHandler(event)

-                Called when the button is pressed.
-This happens on a down event.

-                :param event: The corresponding cursor down event.

             .. py:method:: clickHandler(event)

                 Called when the button is clicked.
-A click is generated when an up event happens inside the button.

-            .. py:method:: stateChangeHandler(state)

-                Called whenever the button state changes.

-        .. py:method:: delete()
+        .. py:attribute:: enabled

-        .. py:method:: getUpNode() -> Node

-        .. py:method:: getDownNode() -> Node
+            :py:const:`True` if the button accepts input.
+If the button is disabled, it shows the :py:attr:`disabledNode`.

-        .. py:method:: getDisabledNode() -> Node
+        .. py:classmethod:: fromSrc(upSrc, downSrc[, disabledSrc=None, **kwargs]) -> Button

-        .. py:method:: setEnabled(isEnabled)

-        .. py:method:: isEnabled()
+            Factory method that creates a button from filenames of the images to be displayed for different states.

     .. autoclass:: DoubletapRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, maxTime=MAX_DOUBLETAP_TIME, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None])